 The mission of the Molecular Diagnostics Fellowship program is to provide PhD scientists with comprehensive training in molecular diagnostics.
 Our unique program offers an opportunity to prepare individuals who may have a primarily research-focused background for a clinical career in molecular diagnostics.

-The Molecular Diagnostics Fellowship is a two-year post-doctoral fellowship program that allows PhD scientists to transition into a clinically-focused career path.
+The Molecular Diagnostics Fellowship is a 2-year post-doctoral fellowship program that allows PhD scientists to transition into a clinically-focused career path.
 The program includes training by a world-renowned faculty in the department’s state-of-the-art Clinical Genomics and Advanced Technology (CGAT) Laboratory.

 Fellows gain experience working in a clinical laboratory setting where genetic, infectious disease, oncology, and hematology testing is performed using a variety of PCR, real-time PCR, microarray and next-generation sequencing platforms.

 Fellows’ training includes clinical testing with increasing responsibilities related to the operation and oversight of a clinical molecular laboratory.
 This training includes: